 Ford ASSET work experience.
-Students will be placed with a sponsoring dealer at the start of the training program.
-This course is based on paid work experience at the sponsoring dealership.
-Assessment of students will be performed by the ASSET coordinator in discussion with appropriate dealership personnel.
-Students are expected to work in the area of emphasis that is concurrent with area of training most recently completed at the college in order to further develop skills attained in the classroom setting.
-Must be taken 5 times for a total of 13 units.
+Students are responsible to attain sponsoring dealership employment before enrollment.
+This course is based on paid work experience at the sponsoring Ford dealership.
+Assessment of students will be performed by the ASSET coordinator in discussion with appropriate dealership personnel including the lead technicians, shop foreman, service manager, and student self-evaluation reflection.
+Students are expected to work in the content area of diagnosis and repair concurrent with the content area of instruction in order to further develop skills attained in the classroom setting.
+Ford certifications will not be attained without documentation completed and signed by the student and evaluators in the work experience record book.
+Occupational cooperative work experience credit may accrue at the rate of one to eight units per semester for a total of sixteen units, and students must work 75 paid hours per unit earned.